mbndr/arch-dotfiles/README.md

 cd arch-dotfiles
 ./dotfiles # Print help
 ```
-It's recommended to check first, if all software is installed (`./dotfiles s`), then to manually backup your old configuration and then to install the dotfiles (`./dotfiles i`).
+It's recommended to check first, if all software is installed (`./dotfiles -s`), then to manually backup your old configuration and then to install the dotfiles (`./dotfiles -i`).

-**The top thing on the TODO list is to get it working to have multiple options on the `./dotfiles i` command.
-Currently there's only one at a time possible**
+## Install
+If you run `./dotfiles -i` all dotfiles will be copied to the home directory.
+There are several options:
+* **-o**: Set the output directory to something different than home
+* **-f**: Only copy one file / folder
+* **-y**: Don't ask on every file if it should be overwritten

 ## Software list
-If you run `./dotfiles s` there will be a list of software recommended or needed to use this configuration.
+If you run `./dotfiles -s` there will be a list of software recommended or needed to use this configuration.
 There is also printed if this software is currently installed on your system.
 **This list guarantees nothing and it's possible I forget something!**